rbhim/Python-Tools/README.md

 Python-Tools
 ============

-Little snippet of codes to me to remember little things I forget.
+Little snippet of codes for me to remember little things I forget.